AussieScorcher/BARS/Documentation/controller-guide.md

 # Controller Guide

-In the real world, aerodrome controllers use stopbars as a bar of illuminated lights preventing aircraft from entering active runways.
-Within vatSys, this can be emulated using the BARS plugin.
-Stopbar state is shared between controllers and pilots participating in the plugin.
+In the real world, aerodrome controllers use stop bars, a row of illuminated lights, to prevent aircraft from entering active runways.
+In vatSys, this is simulated through the BARS plugin, which synchronizes the stop bar status between controllers and pilots both using the addon.

 <br>

 > [!IMPORTANT]
-> BARS can be an incredibly useful tool to simulate the use of stopbars, but its use is **not compulsory**.
-It is highly recommended controllers should revert to the default vatSys usage if the use of BARS is becoming a hinderance to themselves.
+> BARS is a highly useful tool for simulating the use of stop bars, but its use is **not compulsory**.
+If controllers find that using BARS is becoming a hindrance or negatively impacting their workflow, it is strongly recommended that they revert to the default vatSys functionality.

 > [!NOTE]
 > Stopbars are positioned at runways, which by default are under the sole jurisdiction of ADC controllers.
-BARS stopbar functionality should only be utilised by **Tower (S2) or Approach (S3) controllers**.
+BARS stopbar functionality should only be used by **Tower (S2) or Approach (S3) controllers**.
 BARS will check the connection callsign, as long as you are connected as Tower or Approach, it will be available.

 ## Setup